cphung1/lhl-final/README.md

 # Kandi
 Kandi is a tinder-inspiried application.
 Users are given a list of music festivals they can click 'going' to, which generates a list of my events that they are attending.
 For each music festival, they are given a list of users who are also attending that music festival.
 They can choose to like or dislike the user.
 If two users like each other a match is created which enables them to message each other.

 It makes api requests to our custom kandi-api server.
-The chat feature is built fromt scratch and incorporates ActionCable as a websocket to allow users to messages each other in real time.
+The chat feature is built from scratch and incorporates ActionCable as a websocket to allow users to messages each other in real time.

 ## Final Product
 **Kandi Demo Video**